The Best Security System For Van Life

 Cut the brick/wall plug end of the power cord off.
 Try to cut as close to the plug as possible and keep as much wire length for your base station as you can.

-The base station actually runs on 6.5V DC, and the brick that plugs into the wall adjusts a typical household voltage (120V AC) into the correct voltage.
 You’re going to replace the AC brick with a DC voltage converter.
 Instead of the factory system which takes 120V AC and turns it into 6.5V DC this mod will take 12V DC power from your batteries and drop it down to 6.5V DC – then you can hardwire your base station into your van and install it anywhere.

 Step 2

-Carefully remove the outer insulation and expose the wires inside the power cord.
+Carefully remove the outer insulation plastic and expose the wires inside the power cord.
 There is one wrapped wire and many teeny silver strands inside.

 The wrapped wire is the positive wire and the teeny silver strands are the negative.
 You can reuse the outer insulation you removed from the power cord, or you can use electrical tape to wrap the negative wires.